Learn More About Our Simcyp Workshops

 Do I need to be from an organization which is affiliated to the Simcyp Consortium?

 You do not need to be from an institute which is a member of the Simcyp Consortium to benefit from our workshops.
-Each event attracts a range of participants from industry, academia and the regulatory bodies who may or may not be associated with the Consortium.
+Each event attracts a range of participants from industry, academia, and the regulatory bodies who may or may not be associated with the Simcyp Consortium.

-Each year Consortium Members are allocated a number of free workshop places (based on the number and type of licenses held).
+Each year Simcyp Consortium members are allocated a number of free workshop places (based on the number and type of licenses held).
 If you are unsure of the membership status of your organization, or you wish to check your entitlement to, or book, a free place (member organizations only), please contact us.
-Once your place has been allocated, please submit a registration form ensuring that you have filled in the name of organization, site and department and ticked the relevant boxes for free places.
+Once your place has been allocated, please submit a registration form ensuring that you have filled in the name of organization, site, and department, and ticked the relevant boxes for free places.

 How do I register?